-When the FDA comes in to inspect a pharmaceutical or biotechnology company’s manufacturing facilities they can either alert the company ahead of time or show up unannounced.
-After the inspection is over the FDA can send what is called an FDA form 483 or a warning letter.
-There are differences and various consequences depending on how these are both handled.
+When the FDA inspects a pharmaceutical or biotechnology company’s manufacturing facilities, they can either alert the company ahead of time or show up unannounced.
+After the inspection is over, the FDA might send what is called an FDA Form 483 or a warning letter.
+There are differences between each and varying consequences depending on how each of these is handled.

 In our recent blog post entitled Prepping for a Successful FDA Inspection, we discussed the importance of having a Site Inspection Readiness Team always “at the ready” for FDA visits, regardless of whether the visits are scheduled or unannounced.
 But what happens once the inspectors arrive?
 You should have a checklist on hand for the key logistical considerations.

 Don't limit your team's ability to perform.
 Consider freeing up your best internal resources by using an outsourced team as an extension of your functional group.

 It’s certainly a challenge that most – if not all – companies face these days: which aspects of our business do we keep in-house, and which pieces do we outsource?
 And nowhere is that more of a challenge than within the regulated environment of the pharmaceutical industry.

 For pharmaceutical, medical device, and biotech companies, being always “at the ready” for FDA inspections is an absolute necessity.
 While some inspections are predetermined, others are surprise visits, so it’s critical to have a team and a process in place to ensure you can respond to every inquiry effectively.